AndreIglesias/-Bgp-At-Doors-of-Autonomous-Systems-is-Simple/P2/README.md

 ### Dynamic/Multicast VXLAN Configuration

+Dynamic or multicast VXLAN configuration uses multicast groups to dynamically discover and communicate with VTEPs.
+In this setup, VTEPs join a multicast group and send packets to the multicast address.
+All VTEPs in the group receive the packets, which helps in scenarios with multiple VTEPs without the need for manual configuration of each remote VTEP.

 The goal of multicast is to send packets to all devices in the network.
 A multicast group is a group of devices that listen to a specific IP address.
 When a device sends a packet to the multicast IP address, all devices in the multicast group receive the packet.

 To improve performance and limit the number of multicasts on the network, each VTEP creates a table of correspondences between MAC addresses and VTEP IP addresses.
 This table can be displayed with:
 ```bash
 bridge fdb show dev vxlan10
 ```

+**Comparison with Static VXLAN Configuration:** Dynamic/multicast VXLAN configuration is more scalable and flexible, making it suitable for larger, dynamic networks where VTEPs might be added or removed frequently.
+It reduces the administrative overhead of manually updating VTEP addresses but can introduce complexity in managing multicast groups and ensuring proper network performance.

 #### Router-1 (VTEP)
 ```bash